Dear Members,

 Management for redressal of grievances of SC/ST employees.
 A statement showing

-Classes/ Persons is appended as Annexure-12 forms part of this Report
+Classes/Persons with disabilities is appended as Annexure-12 forms part of this

 Presidential Directives

-Schedule of Compliances with Presidential Directive issued during financial year
+Schedule of Compliances with Presidential Directives issued during financial year

 Financial Year |